mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/23/Day-124/">May 23, 2017</a></small></div>
 <p><strong>Comey's public House Oversight Committee testimony postponed</strong>.
 He wants to speak with Robert Mueller first, who is investigating the ties between Russia and the presidential election campaign.
-Comey is also expected to testify before the Senate Judiciary Committee on the Russia probe later this month. (<a href="http://www.reuters.com/article/us-usa-congress-comey-idUSKBN18I2P3">Reuters</a>)</p>
+Comey is also expected to testify before the Senate Judiciary Committee on the <a href="/trump-russia-investigation/">Russia probe</a> later this month. (<a href="http://www.reuters.com/article/us-usa-congress-comey-idUSKBN18I2P3">Reuters</a>)</p>